renesas-rz/rz-community-bsp/README.md

 **kas/trusted-firmware-a/*.yml**\
 A selection of files to use to specify which Trusted-Firmware-A version to build.

-**kas/opt/gitlab-ci-cache.yml**\
-A special option that can be used to configure the sstate and downloads directory locations so that they can be used easily with GitLab CI/CD caching.

 **kas/opt/debug.yml**\
 Add various features to the image to help with development and debugging.\
 Specifically, it enables the *debug-tweaks* image feature that allows users to\